hpcmtint/HOWTOS-LINUX-NOTES/clean_init_git_repo.md

-# cleaning traces of Git commit history and pushing back the report to GitHUB
+# cleaning traces of Git commits history and pushing back the repo to GitHUB

 ```bash
 rm -fR .git